 No complete answers yet…other than my sense that safe places variously have already and will likely continue to be potentially influential and exploitable intangible assets!

-Michael D. Moberly June 23, 2018 St. Louis email@example.com ‘The Intangible Asset Blog’ (http://kpstrat.com/blog) where attention span and action really matter!
+Michael D. Moberly June 23, 2018 St. Louis firstname.lastname@example.org ‘The Intangible Asset Blog’, since May 2006, http://kpstrat.com/blog where one’s attention span, business realities, and solutions converge!